-Well I’m off to Miami this week to build an Academic Portal with is my four academic Portal in two years.
-The trend appears to be that academic institutions want to establish collaboration and communication mechanisms that reach out to parents, communities and link students with virtual classrooms.
+Well I’m off to Miami this week to build an K12 Academic Portal.
+This is my fourth academic Portal in two years.
+The trend appears to be that academic institutions want to establish collaboration and communication mechanism that enables them to reach out to parents, communities and link students with virtual classrooms.

 For the students Portal technology is cool since it enables them to build a personalized view of their school that enables them to communicate with others and work virtually on assignments.
 For teachers, the benefits include virtual classrooms that contains lesson plans, outcomes, assigments and listings of students by class.
 This sort of functionality is also available for the student.
 How is this provided?
 Microsoft Class Server which integrates with SharePoint Portal Server 2003.
 For parents, they now have a direct link to teachers and visibility to their childs academic progress.